Khaligufzel/RimStory/README.md

 #### Saves:

-RimStory doesn't break saves, but events only after installation will be recorded and celebrated.
+Rimstory Shouldn't break saves although event preceading installation will not be recorded

 #### Known bugs:
+none.

 #### ToDo:
 - more events,
 - more everything.

+Thanks to:&#xD;

+	Serpyderpy for logo,&#xD;
+	Mehni for modding tips,&#xD;
+	Crioware for some translations &#xD;
+	SoggyNoodle for everything :)